Buprenorphine: Opioid receptor modulator

 In simplified terms, buprenorphine can essentially be thought of as a nonselective, mixed agonist–antagonist opioid receptor modulator, acting as an unusually high affinity, weak partial agonist of the MOR, a high affinity antagonist of the KOR and DOR, and a relatively low affinity, very weak partial agonist of the ORL-1/NOP.

 Although buprenorphine is a partial agonist of the MOR, human studies have found that it acts like a full agonist with respect to analgesia in opioid-intolerant individuals.
 Conversely, buprenorphine behaves like a partial agonist of the MOR with respect to respiratory depression.

-Buprenorphine is also known to bind to with high affinity and antagonize the putative ε-opioid receptor.
+Buprenorphine is also known to have high binding affinity with antagonistic activity at the putative ε-opioid receptor.

 Full analgesic efficacy of buprenorphine requires both exon 11- and exon 1-associated μ-opioid receptor splice variants.

 The active metabolites of buprenorphine are not thought to be clinically important in its CNS effects.

 In positron emission tomography (PET) imaging studies, buprenorphine was found to decrease whole-brain MOR availability due to receptor occupancy by 41% (i.e., 59% availability) at 2 mg, 80% (i.e., 20% availability) at 16 mg, and 84% (i.e., 16% availability) at 32 mg.